- Split-screen multiplayer mode

 Rally racing is marked by stages—segments of a race that are several miles long.
 This breaks up the game play into very short segments, typically only four or five minutes long at most, and that seems a bit abrupt to me.
 I admit I’m no rally racing expert—you really have to go hunting around the upper tiers of American cable television to find any to watch, it seems—but I think generally courses are a bit longer in real life.
 And Colin McRae Rally Mac clearly revels in its realism.

-—there’s a lot more than left-hand turning the car on endless oval tracks.
+This ain’t no NASCAR —there’s a lot more than left-hand turning the car on endless oval tracks.
 Rally races are on twisting, turning roads that vary widely in terrain.
 And also, there’s no other group of cars to chase or hit—you’re racing for the best time.
 Colin McRae Rally Mac does let you view “ghost cars” if you want to see how your competitors have done on the same track; that can give you the proper incentive to go just a bit faster around that next corner.

 Gameplay is varied thanks to several modes you can choose from.
 A “challenge” mode pits you against other players in individual stages or rallies, which will extend across multiple stages; a championship mode; and a career mode that lets you duke it out against other computer-controlled components for the bragging rights to the season.
 You can earn new gear as you go along to help you.